Winter Palace

 The emperors constructed their palaces on a monumental scale that aimed to reflect the might and power of Imperial Russia.
 From the palace, the tsars ruled over 22800000 km2 (almost 1/6 of the Earth's landmass) and 125 million subjects by the end of the 19th century.
 Several architects participated in designing the Winter Palace—most notably the Italian Bartolomeo Rastrelli (1700–1771)—in what became known as the Elizabethan Baroque style.
 The green-and-white palace has the overall shape of an elongated rectangle, and its principal façade is 215 m long and 30 m high.
-The Winter Palace has been calculated to contain 1,886 doors, 1,945 windows, 1,500 rooms and 117 staircases.
 Following a serious fire, the palace's rebuilding of 1837 left the exterior unchanged, but large parts of the interior were redesigned in a variety of tastes and styles, leading the palace to be described as a "19th-century palace inspired by a model in Rococo style".